 Someone asked us recently which types of agencies should use call tracking.

-We’ve detailed why agencies should use call tracking and how they can implement call tracking elsewhere.
-In this article we’ll specifically discuss which types of agencies should use call tracking.
+We’ve detailed why agencies should use call tracking and how they can implement it elsewhere.
+In this article, we’ll specifically discuss which types of agencies should use it.

 This list obviously isn’t all-inclusive.
 But, if you work for one of these types of agencies, it is at least worth getting a demo of Convirza to determine if you can be a certified reseller of Convirza.